 Southern Maine counties (Cumberland, York) may have heavier court dockets, while northern and rural areas often move faster.
 The Maine Judicial Branch’s clear online resources are a significant advantage for landlords who take time to use them properly.

 Bottom line: Maine’s process is very court-guided.
-Use the official instructions from the Maine Judicial Branch and understand the 7-day post-judgment writ timing—it affects everything from vacancy planning to renovations.
+Use the official instructions from the Maine Judicial Branch, draft the nonpayment notice around the cure language, and understand the 7-day post-judgment writ timing—it affects everything from vacancy planning to renovations.